 - Chronic Cough

-Asbestos was banned from being used in 1999 in Great Britain, although it wasn't widely used after 1985.
-If your home or property was built in this period of time you should be conscious of the possibility of finding asbestos during renovation work.
-Asbestos was used as an insulation material in roofs, walls and for pipes, and was also a fantastic fire proofing product.
+Asbestos was banned from use in 1999 in Great Britain, although it hadn't been very widely used after 1985.
+If your property or home was built in this period of time you need to be conscious of the possibility of finding asbestos when carrying out renovation work.
+Asbestos was used in items like boiler insulation, pipe lagging and ceiling tiles and was also applied in the form of a spray as the perfect fire-proofing and insulation material.

 THE PHASES OF WORK